 How Do CDs Work?

 A CD is an account that pays a specified rate for a length of time that you choose.
 When you use a CD, you commit to leaving your funds with the bank, and you may have to pay a penalty if you withdraw funds early.
 Banks and credit unions typically reward you for your commitment by paying higher rates on CDs than they pay on savings accounts.

 CDs are “time deposits.”
 To open a CD, you select a term (six months or three years, for example) and deposit money.
-Your CD “matures” when the term ends, and you can withdraw the proceeds or reinvest in another CD.
+Your CD “matures” when the term ends, and you can withdraw the proceeds or reinvest them in another CD.
 If you do nothing, some banks and credit unions automatically reinvest into another CD with the same term.